Fair and Square: Cake-Cutting in Two Dimensions: Introduction

-In our model (see Section \ref{sec:The-Model}), the utility functions depend on gemoetry, which makes them non-additive.
-They are not even subadditive like in the models of \citet{Maccheroni2003How,DallAglio2005Fair}.
-Previous papers about cake-cutting with non-additive utilities can be roughly divided to two kinds: some \citep{Berliant2004Foundation,Sagara2005Equity,DallAglio2009Disputed,Husseinov2013Existence} handle general non-additive utilities but provide only pure existence results.
+In our model (see Section \ref{sec:model}), the utility functions depend on geometry, which makes them non-additive.
+They are not even sub-additive like in the models of \citet{Maccheroni2003How,DallAglio2005Fair,DallAglio2009Disputed}. \footnote{\citet{DallAglio2009Disputed} do not explicitly require sub-additivity, but they require \emph{preference for concentration}: if an agent is indifferent between two pieces X and Y, then he prefers 100\% of X to 50\% of X plus 50\% of Y. This axiom may be incompatible with geometric constraints: an agent who wants square pieces will give away 100\% of a $20\times 10$ rectangle, in exchange for 50\% of a $20\times 20$ square which is the union of two such rectangles.
+We are grateful to Marco Dall'Aglio for his help in clarifying this issue.} Previous papers about cake-cutting with non-additive utilities can be roughly divided to two kinds: some \citep{Berliant2004Foundation,Sagara2005Equity,Husseinov2013Existence} handle general non-additive utilities but provide only pure existence results.
 Others \citep{Su1999Rental,Caragiannis2011Towards,Mirchandani2013Superadditivity} provide constructive division procedures but only for a 1-dimensional cake.
 Our approach is a middle ground between these extremes.
 Our utility functions are more general than the 1-dimensional model but less general than the arbitrary utility model; for this class of utility functions, we provide both existence results and constructive division procedures.

+Besides fair division problems, geometric methods have been used in many other economics problems,\footnote{We are thankful to Steven Landsburg, Michael Greinecker, Kenny LJ, Alecos Papadopoulos, B Kay and Martin van der Linden for contributing these references in economics.stackexchange.com website (http://economics.stackexchange.com/q/6254/385).} such as voting \citep{Plott1967Notion}, trade theory and growth theory \citep[e.g. ][]{Johnson1971Trade}, tax burdens \citep{Hines1995From}, social choice \citep{Cantillon2002Graphical}, mechanism design \citep{Goeree2011Geometric}, public good/bad allocation \citep[e.g. ][]{Ozturk2013Strategyproof,Ozturk2014Location,Chatterjee2016Locating}, utility theory \citep{Abe2012Geometric} and general economics models \citep{Michaelides2006Euclidean}.

+With square pieces a proportional allocation may not exist, so we have to settle for partial\-/proportionality.
+Other goals that justify partial\-/proportionality are speed of computation \citep{Edmonds2006Balanced,Edmonds2008Confidently}, improving the social welfare \citep{Zivan2011Can,Arzi2012Cake} and guaranteeing a minimum-length constraint of a 1-dimensional piece \citep{Caragiannis2011Towards}.